 Students must complete all requirements for the first degree before beginning the second degree.
 This dual degree is one-directional.
 The MBA must be earned second.
-Degree requirements for both programs must be completed within five years.
+Degree requirements for both programs must be completed within seven years.

 UCSP 615 Orientation to Graduate Studies at UMUC (0), to be taken within the first 6 credits of study.

 Affordable State Tuition Rates

 Courses of Interest

 No courses have been added yet.
 To add a course, click on a course title, then click "add to courses of interest" below the course description.